Garry Who

-Garry Who (born Garry Weston, 1 May 1954) is an Australian actor and comedian, best known for his role as Doug Stevens in the Australian sitcom All Together Now.
+Garry Who (born Garry John Weston; 1 May 1954) is an Australian actor and comedian, best known for his role as Doug Stevens in the Australian sitcom All Together Now.

+Who was born in Sydney, New South Wales, grew up in Maitland, New South Wales, and went to Maitland High School.
+After he finished school, he moved back to his home town to start his career.

 Career

 Beginning his working life as a signwriter, Who began his career in the mid-70s as a stand-up comedian.
 He rose to prominence in the early 1980s at the original Sydney Comedy Store.
 In the late 1980s he began to feature on film and television.

 His biggest role to date was portraying Doug Stevens in the 90's hit All Together Now.
 He has also appeared in A Country Practice, Pizza, Swift and Shift Couriers, Water Rats, The Hollowmen, and Housos.